Saturday, November 9, 2024

 I was struck by the thought that it was the inevitable final chapter -- where one animal must be sacrificed so that others will continue to thrive.
 But I cried out loud when I came abreast of the dark feast.
 The vultures were greedily picking apart the body.

 But for a brief second -- my heart stopped -- when I saw the raccoon raise its head, to itself witness its own end.
 How terrific, horrible.
-I could feel their beaks slicking through my heart.
+I could feel their beaks slicing through my heart.

 I wanted to stop the car.
 Get out.
 Put it out of its misery.